cuttlesoft/angular-surveys/README.md

 * run ionic serve in the Ionic project folder
 * run gulp watch in the lib-dev folder
+* the ng-submit on the that calls the ctrl.saveResponse() function references a submit function that needs to be added to the top level app controller.

 ###Using the form viewer in development